xn--nding-jua/PC_DIMMER_Android/README.md

 The PC_DIMMER for Android is a Remote-Control-App for Android >=4.0.3 to control the important parts of PC_DIMMER from a Tablet or Smartphone

-At the moment this piece of software is in early beta-state.
-So please be warned that it should not be used in productive environment at the moment.

 Usage
 --------
+Go to the Google Playstore and search for the app called "PC_DIMMER".
+Install it using the well-known buttons.

-Download the file app/app-release.apk to your Android-Device, deactivate the "Block Unknown Sources"-function on your device and install the APK.
+Alternatively download the file app/app-release.apk to your Android-Device, deactivate the "Block Unknown Sources"-function on your device and install the APK.
 Afterwards enter the IP-Address of your PC_DIMMER-Server.
 Within PC_DIMMER for Windows you should activate the "Terminal-Interface" in the "Setup"-Tab of the Mainwindow.

+The app will be available in the F-Droid repository in the future, too.

 Contact